HarishDeepak/Parallel-Feature-Fusion-Network-for-Autism-Detection/README.md

-# Dual-Block-Feature-Fusion-Network-for-Autism-detection-
+# Parallel Feature Fusion Network for Autism Detection

+## Overview

-This study proposes a deep learning image classifier, that invloves dual-track feature fusion net work architecture comprising Swin Transformer and customised Convolutional Neural Network (CNN) for enhanced classification accuracy between Autism Spectrum Disor der (ASD) and Typical Development (TD), achieving a classification accuracy of 98.7%.
+This repository contains the implementation of a deep learning image classifier designed to differentiate between Autism Spectrum Disorder (ASD) and Typical Development (TD).
+The classifier employs a dual-track feature fusion network architecture that combines a Swin Transformer with a customized Convolutional Neural Network (CNN), achieving a remarkable classification accuracy of 98.7%.
+Additionally, a Quantum Support Vector Machine (QSVM) is utilized for feature classification, operating on a quantum simulator with 16 qubits, and attaining a classification accuracy of 96%.

- Swin Transformers excel in capturing long-range dependencies within images, facilitat ing a deeper understanding of interrelations among different image components.
-Con currently, CNNs are adept at extracting local features, thus contributing to improved classification performance by considering both local and global features.
-In the second approach, a Quantum Support Vector Machine (QSVM) is employed to classify features extracted from the feature fusion network.
-This model operates on a quantum simula tor utilizing 16 qubits, achieving a classification accuracy of 96%.
-Notably, leveraging a quantum computer for feature classification could significantly accelerate predictions, thereby reducing computational time and improving the overall efficiency of the classi fication.
+## Architecture

+### 1. Dual-Track Feature Fusion Network
+- **Swin Transformer**: Excels in capturing long-range dependencies within images, facilitating a deeper understanding of the interrelations among different image components.
+- **Customized CNN**: Specializes in extracting local features, contributing to improved classification performance by considering both local and global features.

+### 2. Quantum Support Vector Machine (QSVM)
+- Utilizes features extracted from the feature fusion network.
+- Operates on a quantum simulator with 16 qubits.
+- Achieves a classification accuracy of 96%.
+- Leverages quantum computing to potentially accelerate predictions, reduce computational time, and enhance overall efficiency.

+## Results
+- **Feature Fusion Network**: 98.7% classification accuracy.
+- **QSVM**: 96% classification accuracy.

+## Prerequisites

+Ensure you have the following software and libraries installed:
+- Python 3.x
+- PyTorch
+- TensorFlow
+- Qiskit (for quantum simulations)
+- NumPy
+- SciPy
+- scikit-learn
+- Matplotlib